senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 An [intent](https://dialogflow.com/docs/intents) represents a mapping between what a user says and what action should be taken by your software.

-Intent interfaces have the following sections:
+The Intent interface has the following sections:

 - User says
 - Action